Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 There are plenty of things to do in Oahu with teens, including going shopping.

-If your family likes luxury brands and small boutique stores then head over Ala Moana Shopping Center which has an array for everyone!
-It’s the largest outdoor shopping mall in the world!
+If your family likes luxury brands and small boutique stores, then head over to Ala Moana Shopping Center, which has an array for everyone!
+It’s one of the largest outdoor shopping malls in the world!

 In 2021, they got an IT’SUGAR store that is pretty awesome.
 It’s a massive candy store with tons of cute gift ideas with pop culture references.
 My kids LOVE it!

-Ala Moana Center is located close by Waikiki so it’s easy access if you’re staying there too.
-You can take the Waikiki Trolley Pink Line for just $5 (or just send your teen on it).
+Ala Moana Center is located close to Waikiki, so it’s easy access if you’re staying there too.
+You can take the Waikiki Trolley Pink Line for just $5 (or let your teen ride it for free).

 16. Swim at Ko Olina Lagoons